MRI Provides Early Warning System for Glioblastoma Growth

 The study, which was led by researchers at Sylvester Comprehensive Cancer Center, part of the University of Miami Miller School of Medicine, is the first to quantify tumor changes in glioblastoma patients receiving MRI-guided radiation therapy.
 This novel technique, also known as MRI-linear accelerator or MRI-linac, pairs daily imaging with radiation.

-Sylvester was the first to use this technology for patients with glioblastoma and remains one of the few cancer centers to offer it for the disease.
+Sylvester was the first to use this technology for patients with glioblastoma.

 In the new study, the Sylvester researchers found that this daily imaging can serve as an important monitoring system to signal tumor growth during treatment earlier than standard imaging.
 That discovery provides evidence that the method could one day be used to guide rapid treatment adaptation during radiation therapy.